japickering/bus-timetable-app/notes.md

 # Farnell Bus timetable spec

 Patrons at Farnell bus station want to know when their buses are due to depart.
 As they wait at their terminal, they will see a display with a countdown by minute for when their bus is due to depart the station.

 We would like you to implement a bus timetable display to show the next two buses due to depart the terminus.

-## Acceptance Criteria:
+## Acceptance Criteria

 - The display should show a clock, so people know what time it is.
 - The display should show the next two buses due to leave the station.